iden3/docs/mkdocs/docs/protocol/zklogin.md

 }
 ```

-### Auth package
+### Auth Package

-Add authorization package to the project.
+Add the authorization package to the project.

 ```go
 go get https://github.com/iden3/go-iden3-auth
 ```

-### Sign in
+### Sign-in

-To generate a ZK auth request we need a callback URL, to this URL we will receive a response from the mobile application with an authentication response.
-And verifier identity [do we really need this identity?]
+To generate a zk auth request, we need a callback URL where we will receive a response from the mobile application along with an authentication response and the verifier's identity. <!--[Do we really need this identity?]-->

-go-iden3-auth library contains a method for generating the authentication request
+The go-iden3-auth library contains a method for generating the authentication request.

-[Descrition]
+[Description]

 ```go
 func CreateAuthorizationRequest(challenge int64, aud, callbackURL string) *types.AuthorizationMessageRequest
 ```

-Now we are ready to generate auth request
+Now, we are ready to generate the auth request:

 ```go
 const CallBackUrl      = "http:localhost:8001/call-back"